lalime/prosomo-test/README.md

 ## Setup
 To run this project, install it locally by cloning or downloading sources then :

+1. Unzip yii.zip archive to your server .
+2. Copy project directory prosomo-test (default name) into that folder.
-1. Open a terminal then move to the project directory and type :
+1. Open a terminal, navigate to prosomo-test root directory and type :

 ```
 $ cd protected/